AAGI-AUS/AAGIQuartoExtra/README.md

 ![](screenshots/create_project_step1.png)

-You will be prompted to enter the name of the project, the university partner, and , the type of document you want to create.
+You will be prompted to enter the name of the project, the university partner, and the type of document you want to create (\**only **aagi-report** is available as of version 1.0.0*).
 The project will be created as a subdirectory in the specified working directory.

 If you are familiar with projects environments, you also have the options to set renv and python virtual environments in the project.